vercel/ai/README.md

 ## Features

+- SWR-powered React hooks for streaming text responses and building chat and completion UIs
+- First-class support for [LangChain](js.langchain.com/docs) and native OpenAI, Anthropic, and HuggingFace Inference JavaScript SDKs
 - Edge Runtime compatibility
-- First-class support for LangChain and native OpenAI, Anthropic, and HuggingFace Inference JavaScript SDKs
-- SWR-powered React hooks for fetching and rendering streaming text responses
 - Callbacks for saving completed streaming responses to a database (in the same request)

 ## Installation